-It has been suggested that 80% of dog health issues are diet-related and can be cured or managed purely through feeding better food.
+It has been suggested that 80% of dog health problems are diet-related and can be cured or managed purely through feeding better food.
 That’s something a Canine Nutritionist is uniquely qualified to help you with.

 3. A Canine Nutritionist is trained in dog nutrition

-A Canine Nutritionist has a specialist qualification in dog nutrition and how it affects your dog’s health.
+A professional Canine Nutritionist has a specialist qualification in dog nutrition and how it affects your dog’s health.
 With the greatest respect, the vast majority of vets are not trained in dog nutrition.

 Visiting a vet can be stressful for many dogs.
 A Canine Nutritionist will be able to treat your dog remotely.
 Avoiding a stressful situation for a dog whose health and mental wellbeing may already be compromised.

 5. A Canine Nutritionist will treat the cause, not the symptom

 A Canine Nutritionist will help you treat the cause of your dog’s health problem.
 In the main, vets purely treat the symptom so that the underlying problem still remains.

 Vet fees are extremely costly.
 According to MORE TH>N, dog parents in the UK are spending on average a whopping £440 a year on their dog’s vet bills.

 7. A Canine Nutritionist can improve the health of your dog